jagzmz/json-to-cypher/README.md

-# JSON-to-Cypher Mapper (GraphMapper) 🕸️
+# JSON-to-Cypher Mapper

 ## Overview ✨

-`GraphMapper` is a TypeScript utility designed to transform your JSON data into Cypher queries suitable for Neo4j.
-Define a mapping schema once, and GraphMapper generates the `CREATE` and `MERGE` statements for nodes and relationships based on your data structures.
+`JSON-to-Cypher` is a TypeScript utility designed to transform your JSON data into Cypher queries suitable for Neo4j.
+Define a mapping schema once, and JSON-to-Cypher generates the `CREATE` and `MERGE` statements for nodes and relationships based on your data structures.

 **Think of it as a JSON-to-Cypher translator:** It takes your JSON data and schema definition, and outputs the Cypher queries needed to represent that data in a Neo4j graph.